 - Identify any mental or physical health conditions and provide a score.
 For example, if a person has been acutely ill and taken no food for over 5 days, this would lead to an additional 2 points.

 - Add the scores from steps 1, 2, and 3 to obtain an overall risk score.

 - Use local guidelines to develop a care plan based on the score.

 The score will be one of the following:

 Doctors only use MUST to identify overall malnutrition or the risk of malnutrition in adults.
 The test will not identify specific nutritional imbalances or deficiencies.

 If a doctor diagnoses malnutrition, they will make a treatment plan for the person.
-The person may also need to meet with a nutritionist and other healthcare providers.
+The person may also need to meet with a dietician and other healthcare professionals.

 Treatment will depend on the severity of the malnutrition and the presence of any other underlying conditions or complications.